tram-nguyen/FSJ_Blood_metagenomics/README.md

 mv table.biom FSJ_HMP_Dec2022.biom #change the default name to something more informative
 ```

-Create a map file which contains metadata for our samples and specifies HMP data as a potential "source" to investigate proportion of contamination.
+Now we need to create a map file which contains metadata for our samples and specifies HMP data as a potential "source" to investigate the proportion of contamination.
 Below is the beginning of our map file as an example.

 ```
 #SampleID	SourceSink	Env